walbourn/directxtk12modelviewer/README.md

               U – Translate Forward
               D – Translate Back

-For Xbox One, after you start up the viewer app, you can use the Xbox One XDK command prompt to copy data files to the system:
+For Xbox, after you start up the viewer app, you can use the Xbox Developer Command Prompt to copy data files to the system:

 ```
 xbcp /x/title <source directory> xd:\